KellyInnovation/KellyInnovation.github.io/_posts/2016-09-16-Flask-first-coding-marriage.md

 ---
 layout: post
-title: Flask: A First Marriage of Coding Languages
+title: 'Flask: A First Marriage of Coding Languages'
 ---

 Having recently been to my sister’s wedding, I can appreciate this week’s marriage of HTML, CSS, and Python via Flask.